novaksolutions/infusionsoft-one-click-upsell/readme.txt

 5. The upsell shows up as a button on your post or page.

 == Changelog ==

+= 1.1.8 =
+* Fixed "faslse" that should've been "false"
+* Made compatible with order forms that do not pass the contact ID field.

 = 1.1.7 =
 * Replaced a few <? with <?php